mbg9700/IntroDSCapstone/HomelessDeaths3_MLclassifiers.md

 INTRODUCTION
 ------------

 This is the third and final section of this project in which I train machine learning models that can classify deaths by homeless status.
+The first part focused on deata cleaning and preparation can be accessed at <https://github.com/mbg9700/IntroDSCapstone/blob/master/HomelessDeaths1_DataCleaning.md> and the second part on exploratory data analysis can be accessed at <https://github.com/mbg9700/IntroDSCapstone/blob/master/HomelessDeaths2_ExploratoryDataAnalysis.md>.

 In the exploratory data analysis phase I was able to identify a number of independent variables that are strongly associated with homelessness.
 These features include sex, race and ethnicity (5 groups including Hispanic as race), place of death (e.g. home, hospital, hospice, etc), manner of death (natural, homicide, suicide, accident, or undetermined), leading cause of death (groupings of ICD 10 codes), educational attainment, age group, type of injury involved in death (no injury, motor vehicle injury, fall, poisoning), and whether underlying cause of death was due to drug or alcohol use.
 All predictors are categorical variables.